 Review question: we reviewed the evidence for giving iron treatment to people with a low red blood cell count (anaemia) before they had major surgery, to see if it reduced their need for blood transfusions around the time of surgery.
 We found six studies that looked at this question.

-Background: Low red blood cell count (anaemia) is common prior to surgery.
-It can cause dizziness, shortness of breath and lack of energy as well as increase the risks of surgery and the need for a blood transfusion.
-Anaemia is commonly due to lack of iron, and iron treatment (with tablets or injections) has been proven effective in other conditions to treat anaemia.
+Background: anaemia is a common problem for people about to have surgery.
+Anaemia can cause dizziness, shortness of breath and lack of energy, as well as increase the risks of surgery and of blood transfusion.
+Anaemia is commonly due to lack of iron, and iron treatment - with tablets or injections - has been shown to be effective in other situations for treating anaemia.
 Limited research has looked at whether iron treatment works before surgery.

-Quality of evidence: The major limitation in study design for all trials was too few participants.
-More research in larger, well-designed trials is needed before a definitive answer can be given regarding the effectiveness of iron therapy before surgery.
-Two of the three studies included in this review were at low risk of bias.
-This was despite a lack of participant blinding in both trials where oral iron was used, as the objective measurement of haemoglobin would unlikely be influenced by the participant or investigator.
-The results of one of the studies are at high risk of bias because patients who did not take all of their assigned treatment were not included in the analysis.
+Quality of evidence: the major limitation in study design for all trials was the small size of the sample groups.
+More research in larger, well-designed trials is needed before a definitive answer can be given about whether iron therapy before surgery is helpful.
+The Cochrane Review authors judged that five of the six studies included in this review were at a low risk of bias (and so their results are likely to be reliable).
+This was despite a lack of blinding of participants in five of the trials (which would usually decrease the reliability of the evidence), as the measurement used to assess how well the therapy had worked (blood haemoglobin level) was unlikely to be influenced by the participant or investigator knowing which treatment had been received.
+The results of one study are at a high risk of bias because participants who did not take 80% of their assigned treatment were not included in the analysis.